 Now Eat This! the 10 Best Foods for Boosting Fertility

-Not only are oranges, grapefruits and other citrus fruits one of the best sources for vitamin C, they’re also packed with potassium, calcium and folate—a B vitamin that can help you get pregnant by regulating ovulation and creating a healthy environment for eggs.
+Not only are oranges, grapefruits and other citrus fruits one of the best sources for vitamin C, they’re also packed with potassium, calcium and folate (a B vitamin).
+Although not proven, some experts think that folate may help you get pregnant by regulating ovulation and creating a healthy environment for eggs.
 You should aim for at least one serving of citrus fruit each day (try a medium-size grapefruit, a large orange, three clementines or one kiwi) in addition to another serving of fruits.

 Another great way to get your daily dose of folate is through avocados.
 The green, skinned fruit contains vitamin K, which helps your body effectively absorb nutrients while maintaining hormonal balance.
 It’s also high in potassium, a key to regulating blood pressure.
 Okay, avocados aren’t exactly low-cal, but they’re mostly made up of monounsaturated fats (that’s the good kind), so one a day is fine.
 Typically it’s best to buy organic fruits and vegetables, but you can save a few bucks here since the thick skin makes it hard for pesticides to seep in, says nutritionist Kim Ross.
 A great way to eat it: Spread one-third of an avocado on multigrain toast and drizzle with olive oil, another known fertility booster.
-It contains a high concentrate of vitamin E, which is known to stabilize and protect cells from oxidative damage, a plus for women with PCOS or diabetes.
+It contains a high concentration of vitamin E and is known to stabilize and protect cells from oxidative damage, which some experts believe may help women with PCOS or diabetes.

 You should aim for at least 50 percent of your daily grain intake to come from whole grains, and this gluten-free carb takes it a step further as a great source of protein, folate and zinc.
 Plus, it’s high in fiber, which can help with constipation, especially around your period.
-Swapping animal-based proteins for plant-based ones like quinoa helps increase your odds for conception, says nutrition expert Hillary Wright.
-Since the complex carbs help stabilize your blood sugar and regulate your cycle, it makes it easier to determine your peak fertile days.
+Swapping animal-based proteins for plant-based ones like quinoa can help increase your odds for conception, says nutrition expert Hillary Wright.

 Wild salmon is a great protein alternative to meat and poultry.
 The fatty fish is one of the best sources of omega-3 and DHA (Docosahexaenoic acid), which is really important for fetal brain and eye development.
-Overweight and obese women are particularly DHA-deficient, so it’s a good nutrient to load up on before getting pregnant.
+Overweight and obese women seem to be prone to DHA-deficiency, so it’s a good nutrient to load up on before getting pregnant.
 Just keep in mind, while salmon isn’t a fish with high mercury levels, there can still be trace amounts, so you should limit your intake to 12 ounces per week, Ross says.

 The crown jewel to any TTC diet, organic eggs are packed with a high concentrate of vitamins and minerals, along with amino acids like choline, which improves follicle quality.
 Like folate, it helps prevent neural tube birth defects and aids in brain development.
 And don’t forget to keep the yolk—that’s where the good stuff is.

 All nuts have their benefits, but they’re not all created equal.
 Walnuts are high in fiber and one of the only vegetarian foods that contain omega-3.
-Plus, they’re filled with magnesium, which helps produce progesterone and increase blood supply to the uterus, helping with fertility.
-Magnesium can also ease morning sickness symptoms that women typically face in the first trimester.
+Plus, they’re filled with magnesium, which has been shown to reduce the chance of neurologic problems (like cerebral palsy) in baby and also helps to ease pregnancy-related cramps.
 Like most nuts they’re high in calories, so limit your daily intake to two tablespoons.